hasithaa/bi-pocs/requiment.md

 ### Main Options Flow

 When a field has an existing expression:
-1. The appropriate "Update" option for that expression type appears first:
+1. The appropriate "Update" option appears first based on expression type:
-   - "Update value" for simple values
+   - "Update value" for literals (strings, numbers, booleans)
    - "Update string template" for string templates
-   - "Select different variable" for variable references (e.g., `a.b.c`)
+   - "Select different variable" for simple variable references
+   - "Edit expression" for any other complex expressions
 2. A visual separator shows "or create a new value"
-3. Other creation options are shown below
+3. Other creation options are shown below, excluding the one already available as update option

 When a field has no expression:
 1. Only creation options are shown